Spain politicians to be fenced off from evictions protesters

 On Tuesday the region of Andalusia, partly run by the opposition Socialist Party, said it would expropriate some properties from which families were about to be evicted so they could continue to live there.
 It would keep them out of lenders’ hands for a maximum of three years.

-Andalusia also said it would penalise banks for holding on to empty housing.
+Andalusia also said it would penalize banks for holding on to empty housing.

-Banks such as La Caixa, the country’s third biggest, said on Wednesday they were still analysing the measures.
-(Reporting by Edgar Aribau and Inmaculada Sanz; Writing by Sarah White; Editing by Jason Webb)
+Banks such as La Caixa, the country’s third biggest, said on Wednesday they were still analyzing the measures.

+Reporting by Edgar Aribau and Inmaculada Sanz; Writing by Sarah White; Editing by Jason Webb